 Here are some blogs I wrote for my

-I am delighted to be joining VIP Reading's Author Illustration Series, which promotes reading for pleasure and children's independent reading.
+I am delighted to be an official VIP Reading author, which promotes reading for pleasure and children's independent reading.

-VIP Reading is a proven programme utilising beautifully made resources, by teacher Rob McCann and illustrated by Lincoln-based artist Andrew Bailie, who created my wonderful author doodle.
+VIP Reading is a proven programme utilising beautifully made resources and innovative quizzes, by teacher Rob McCann.

-If your school is looking to hook reluctant readers, and promote reading for pleasure, I can heartily recommend this brilliant scheme.
+If your school is looking to hook reluctant readers, and promote reading for pleasure, I can heartily recommend this brilliant scheme with its vast selection of fantastic books.
 More information here.

 Since September 2018, I’ve been taking part in the BookPenPals scheme, which pairs UK authors and illustrators with UK schools.
 We make book recommendations once a month, by sending a postcard, sometimes with a writing tip.
 You can find out more here.